Crossing the Great Divide: the shadowy issue of secondary brain cancers

-Dr Allan Jordan of Sygnature Discovery shares his thoughts on this significant challenge in the field of Oncology Drug Discovery.
+Dr Allan Jordan, Head of Oncology at Sygnature Discovery, shares his thoughts on this significant challenge in the field of Oncology Drug Discovery.

 Treating brain tumours with drugs poses a significant technical challenge.
 Before a drug can kill cancer cells, it has to reach them, but the blood–brain barrier keeps them out.
 While there have been a few successes – notably Merck & Co’s temozolomide – these primarily treat brain cancer cells, and not the secondary cancers present in the brain.